Having the right resources makes managing a business a whole lot easier, especially when it comes to a fully-functioning busy coffee shop.

 Bidfood is a coffee shop wholesaler in the UK that supplies food and drinks.
 They will deliver coffee beans, some equipment and all the snacks you can dream of.
 They also offer support when it comes to managing menus, consumer insights and even Covid-19 specific support to coffee shop owners who need it.

 If you’re looking to offer the best customer experience in a practical and convenient way, an online ordering system is a great tool.
 This system allows customers to order your coffee and pay from their phone, without having to download an extra app or pay at the counter.
-It’s a great way to stand out from competition and follow government guidelines.
+Using an app for card payments is a great way to stand out from competition and follow government guidelines.

 Want to dive a little deeper into coffee shop management?
 In this book, Maxwell Colonna-Dashwood (three times UK Barista Champion) goes through all the essentials of managing a coffee shop.
 This includes everything from how to roast beans, manage suppliers and brew and taste coffee.
 He also covers hundreds of coffee styling techniques along with some beautiful illustrations.
 A good book to help you take your day-to-day coffee shop management to the next level.